 SeqCode is a suite of open software command line tools to develop high-quality pictures from high-throughput sequencing samples.
 The source code is elegantly designed to be integrated into existing bioinformatics pipelines.
 SeqCode web is a web interface implemented to show only a selection of the features of the standalone distribution.

-SeqCodeweb is able to perform the annotation of peaks into distinct genome regions such as promoters, exons or intergenic and the association to RefSeq genes according to distance rules that are configurable.
+SeqCodeweb is able to perform the annotation of peaks into distinct genome regions such as promoters, exons or intergenic and the association to RefSeq genes from multiple genome assemblies according to configurable distance rules.
 Moreover, users can compare two sets of peaks to find overlapping regions and specific instances of each set.

 SeqCodeweb generates the average profile of the ChIPseq signal for a subset of genes, calculating the average number of reads within a given location to uncover certain predisposition.
 Users can choose to define the plot on the region around the TSS or along the gene body for multiple sets of genes from a catalog of published samples.

 SeqCodeweb creates density heat maps as barcodes in which the signal of the selected ChIPseq experiment around the TSS of each individual gene is stacked into a single plot that is reorganized by sorting the average value of each row.
 Multiple maps of samples for the same gene set can be displayed together into the same picture.

 SeqCodeweb provides the option to determine the amount of signal around the TSS of a set of genes in a group of published ChIPseq experiments.
 The resulting distribution of values is shown as a boxplot.
 It is possible to show the number of normalized reads of the same condition on multiple gene sets for comparison.